Heineken in talks to buy South African drinks maker Distell

 Heineken and Distell, the world's largest and second-largest cider makers respectively, have gone head-to-head for the cider market in South Africa since Heineken launched its Strongbow brand there in 2016.

-Distell has in recent years also been ramping up its business elsewhere on the continent as part of a drive to become Africa’s next drinks champion, filling a gap it sees as left by SABMiller following its 2016 takeover by Anheuser-Bush InBev.
+Distell has in recent years also been ramping up its business elsewhere on the continent as part of a drive to become Africa's next drinks champion, filling a gap it sees as left by SABMiller following its 2016 takeover by Anheuser-Bush InBev (ABI.BR).

 Heineken's approach represents an opportunistic move to increase its exposure to Africa, where trading took a severe hit during the pandemic, Jefferies analysts Edward Mundy and Jaina Mistry said in a note.